oercompbiomed/Seili-2020/README.md

 #### Get started - test your environment
 * [Python, Numpy, Pandas, Matplotlib, Nibabel, Biopython and more]: run through this notebook [`test-notebooks/0.0-test-installation.ipynb`](test-notebooks/0.0-test-installation.ipynb) to check that your environment is OK.<br>

-### Pre-course material on OpenEdx
-Here is the Python, R and Friends part of our OpenEdx course transformed into a Rise course for the purpose of being pre-course material for the online Summer School: https://rise.articulate.com/share/Y-vw0ZckATqKqyh4u44c8p9YN-UEtr8r

-### Introductory lecture

-Tentative: *Why are computational skills needed in biomedicine - relevance to uncovering disease mechanisms and for diagnostics*

 __________________________________________________________________________<br>